 Dramaturgy and Dramatic Criticism

-An applicant to the Dramaturgy and Dramatic Criticism department submits a personal statement, resumé, two samples of critical writing, three letters of recommendation (one must be academic in nature), an academic transcript, and GRE test scores.
-The GRE test must be taken by December 31.
+An applicant to the Dramaturgy and Dramatic Criticism department submits a personal statement, resumé, two samples of critical writing, three letters of recommendation (one must be academic in nature), and an academic transcript.

 Applicants to the Dramaturgy and Dramatic Criticism program are required to submit the following materials: